Supporting Testimonial Statements in W3C Press Releases

 to support later;

-- be in a language other than English.
+- also be available in a language other than English.

 A testimonial must not